home-assistant/home-assistant.io/source/_includes/common-tasks/network_storage.md

 {% configuration_basic "hassio.network_share.usage" %}
 Backup:
-  description: This will become a target you can use in service calls or when manually creating a backup, the first storage you add with this type will become your new default target.
-If you want to change the default target, [check out the documentation for that below](#change-default-backup-location).
+  description: This will become a target you can use in service calls or when manually creating a backup.
+The first storage you add of this type becomes your new default target.
+If you want to change the default target, [check out the documentation below](#change-default-backup-location).
 Media:
-  description: A new directory with the name you gave your network storage will be created under `/media` this can be accessed by Home Assistant and Add-ons.
+  description: A new directory with the name you gave your network storage will be created under `/media`.
+This directory can be accessed by Home Assistant and add-ons.
 Share:
-  description: A new directory with the name you gave your network storage will be created under `/share` this can be accessed by Home Assistant and Add-ons.
+  description: A new directory with the name you gave your network storage will be created under `/share`.
+This directory can be accessed by Home Assistant and add-ons.
 {% endconfiguration_basic %}

 ### Change default backup location